 Through experience, I have learned that dragging your children from one function to another is not healthy for them or you.
 When young children are mentally exhausted, as well as sleep deprived, they can become emotional and temperamental.
 Along with the lack of sleep, eating sugary foods from all the pre-Christmas treats can affect a child’s mood which makes everyone’s lives a challenge!

 Here are some of the things you can do to get through the pre-holiday busyness:

 - Write down any school, work and social events and functions coming up on a calender.
-Write down everything the entire family has on leading up to Christmas.
+Write down every activity or event the entire family has leading up to Christmas.
 This way you can visually see everything and decide what works and what doesn’t.
 Deciding what to attend and what to say no to can put your mind at ease and take away the stress doing too much and trying to fit everything in.